littlepat/Programming-Basics/Part-6_Functions/Micro:bit/Resources/README.md

 ## Introduction

 In this project activity you will learn how to create and use functions with micro:bit.
 You will learn why functions are useful, and how to use them together with your previous knowledge.
-This time, please read the instructions carefully, as you will not be shown where the different blocks are lockated, but the instructions will tell you this information.
+This time, please read the instructions carefully, as you will not be shown where all the different blocks are located, but the instructions will tell you this information.

 ## Part 1: Basic Function